Skrull Kill Krew: Secret Invasion

 Ryder and Riot return to ferret out more Skrulls.
 The other three are still alive, their heads kept in jars, as their Skrull infestation has resulted in the loss of their bodies.
-They encounter the 3-D Man II in the New Mexico desert and save him from a Skrull posing as the 'She-Thing'.
-The 3-D Man II joins them in rooting out Blacksmith of the Desert Stars, another Skrull, and killing him as well.
-They were next seen helping Nevada's Fifty State Initiative team, the Heavy Hitters, deal with a Skrull posing as an unnamed team member.
-They found out that in every Initiative state team is one Skrull-impostor and decided to kill them all.
+They encounter 3-D Man in the New Mexico desert and save him from a Skrull posing as the 'She-Thing'.
+3-D Man joins them in rooting out Blacksmith of the Desert Stars, another Skrull, and killing him as well.
+They are next seen helping Nevada's Fifty State Initiative team, the Heavy Hitters, deal with a Skrull posing as an unnamed team member.
+They found out that in every Initiative state team is one Skrull impostor and decided to kill them all.
 Komodo and her lover Hardball both join with the team as well.
-The Skrull Kill Krew thought they would not be able to track Skrulls through all the states on time, but then former Avenger Jocasta appeared with the Devil-Slayer, who is a member of the Hawaiian Initiative team, the Point Men.
-The Devil-Slayer has teleportation powers, thus allowing the group to speed up their plans.
+The Skrull Kill Krew thought they would not be able to track Skrulls through all the states on time, but then former Avenger Jocasta appeared with Devil-Slayer, who is a member of the Hawaiian Initiative team, the Point Men.
+Devil-Slayer has teleportation powers, thus allowing the group to speed up their plans.
 Most Skrull-killing incidents end with a few more ad-hoc recruits.

 Later, Ryder reveals that he still has the heads of Moonstomp, Dice and Catwalk, who can also track down Skrulls.
-He gives the three heads to the speedsters the Whiz Kid, the Spinner and Nonstop.
-The team splits up into six different squads, each one to search for the six remaining Skrull sleeper agents within the Initiative teams.
-Also, they are to destroy the devices within each Initiative building that could assist the Skrulls in destroying the United States.
-Despite multiple failures (including the death of the Spinner), the devices are never set off.
+He gives the three heads to the speedsters Whiz Kid, Spinner, and Nonstop.
+The team splits up into six different squads, each one to search for the six remaining Skrull sleeper agents within the Initiative teams and destroy devices within each Initiative building that could assist the Skrulls in destroying the United States.
+Despite multiple failures (including the death of Spinner), the devices are never set off.